michaelw730/irish/unit1.md

 | páista | child |  |  |
 | páistí | children |  |  |
 |  |  |  |  |

+## Grammar
+bean is a feminine noun, and feminine nouns are lenited after the singular definite article an.

+bean - an bhean

 ## Verbs